ebolotin6/DS710_Twitter_Sentiment_Analysis/README.md

 * Are people that talk about fitness happier than people that talk about media (tv, movies, youtube, etc.)?
 * Data source: Twitter data

+### Viewing directions -

+1. Read the project summary to learn about the project.
+2. Review the Twitter_Sentiment_Analysis.pdf to review statistical analysis.
+3. Open the TSA folder to review and understand the code.
+Start with the README.

 ### Directory contents -

 * **Project_Summary.pdf** - summarizes the project